Senior Gear Editor

 Pros: Removable bib upper

-Mammut threw an interesting features into this pair of bibs that some will love, and some might turn their nose up at, which is a removable bib upper, which can be zipped off, turning the bibs into a pair of pants.
+Mammut threw an interesting feature into this pair of bibs that some will love, and some might turn their nose up at.
+That’s a removable bib upper, which can be zipped off, turning the bibs into a pair of pants.
 We thought it’s a pretty cool idea, especially if you’re someone who is interested in the added coverage of bibs but doesn’t want to completely give up skiing in pants.

 As far as construction goes, the Haldigrat bibs feature a durable, waterproof material that is also fairly lightweight and breathable, similar to the Ortovox Deep.
 However, this lightweight and breathable fabric does run a little cold, requiring extra layers for cold resort-skiing days.